 The following is the error handling process:

-- Exception throwing process can be relied upon which can also be seen in the run view of the red stack trace.
+- The exception throwing process can be relied upon, which can also be seen in the red stack trace’s run view.

-- The best and the most trusted way to handle an error is to define an error handling subjob which gets called in case of an error.
+- The best and the most trusted way to handle an error is to define an error handling subjob that gets called in case of an error.

 Q10.
 What is the difference between XMS and XMX parameters?